Skip to content

 4. Aging - Memories accumulate age and inactivity metrics

-5. Forgetting - Memories are deleted based on configurable policies
+5. Forgetting - Memories are deleted by background server processes based on configuration

 6. Compaction - Background processes optimize storage and indexes